Texas Homeschool Groups and Co-ops

 Homeschool Groups in Texas

 Texas is a vibrant homeschooling state, so it’s very likely that there is some form of homeschool support group within driving distance to you.
 Even if you aren’t a “joiner,” though, you may find that you appreciate knowing what is going on in your local homeschool community.
 That’s where virtual homeschool support groups, such as those found on Facebook or on homeschool forums, are a great option.
-To locate groups near you, ask in the children’s department of your local library, check Facebook, or explore A2ZHomeschool’s Texas homeschool support group list.

 If there is more than one group to choose from in your area, it’s likely that each one has a specific emphasis.
 Groups are often based on worldview (faith-based or secular homeschool groups) or may be geared to a specific goal such as organizing field trips or scouting.
 Below is a sampling of some Texas homeschool support groups.
 Use this list as a starting point to find a group close to you.